WilliamRagstad/WilliamRagstad.github.io/content/resume/_index.md

 {{< timelineItem icon="code" header="Software Developer" badge="2021 - 2022" subheader="Alex Therapeutics" >}}
 Worked as a Software Developer at <a href="https://www.alextherapeutics.com/" target="_blank">Alex Therapeutics</a> in the development of a digital KBT therapy platform for mental health.
-I worked with the main fullstack product (<b>React</b> frontend and <b>Java Spring Boot</b>), and <b>developed an internal CMS tool</b> aiming to simplify in-app content updates and connect language translations together.
+I worked with the main full-stack product (<b>React</b> frontend and <b>Java Spring Boot</b>) and <b>developed an internal CMS tool</b> aiming to simplify in-app content updates and connect language translations.

 <img src="experience/alex.png" alt="Alex Therapeutics" width="100%" style="height: 100px; object-fit: contain; margin: 2rem 0 0 0; background: #f2f2f2; padding: 10px" />
 {{< /timelineItem >}}

 {{< timelineItem icon="graduation-cap" header="Research Assistant" badge="2020 - 2023" subheader="Royal Institute of Technology (KTH)" >}}

-Involved in the <a href="https://miking.org/" target="_blank">Miking</a> research project as part of the compiler backend team lead by David Broman.
+Involved in the <a href="https://miking.org/" target="_blank">Miking</a> research project as part of the compiler backend team led by David Broman.
 The group is working on a new framework for constructing efficient domain-specific languages with a self-learning heterogeneous model by composition of language semantics (HMC).

 <img src="experience/miking.jpg" alt="Miking" width="100%" style="height: 100px; object-fit: cover; margin: 2rem 0 0 0;" />